yati-sagade/yati-sagade.github.io/_posts/2012-05-11-nginx-gunicorn-https.markdown

-I have deployed quite a few Django powered sites on PaaS like [OpenShift][2], [Google AppEngine][1] and most of the time.
+I have deployed quite a few Django powered sites on PaaS like [OpenShift][2], [Google AppEngine][1].
 But I was required to deploy my final semester project on our college server, which turned out to be really difficult After a lot of work, I finally was able to deploy Django on [Nginx][4] and [Gunicorn][3] over HTTPS (my site uses HTTPS throughout).

-Step 0x00: The dummy project
+The dummy project
 --------------------------------

 Create the virtualenv for our project: